River Cottage

 River Cottage is a brand used for a number of ventures by television chef Hugh Fearnley-Whittingstall.
 These include a long-running Channel 4 television series, cookery courses, events, restaurants and products such as beer and organic yogurts.

-There are two River Cottage Kitchen restaurants championing organic and local food.
-These can be found in Axminster and Winchester.
-River Cottage HQ is a 100-acre farm on the Devon/Dorset border that follows the farm to fork ethos through its various endeavours.
+There is a River Cottage Kitchen restaurant championing organic and local food near Axminster.
+River Cottage HQ is a 100-acre farm on the Devon/Dorset border that follows the farm-to-fork ethos through its various endeavours.
 Among other things these include: cookery, gardening and craft courses, long table dining feasts in the 18th-century threshing barn and the 17th-century farmhouse which appeared in many of the later TV shows has recently been renovated to now host guests on a B&B and whole house rental basis.
 As well as this, River Cottage HQ holds many private events including parties, meetings and weddings.